 A. What is Injection Molding?

-Injection molding is a widely used manufacturing process that involves the creation of complex and precise parts and products by injecting molten material into a mold.
-It is a highly versatile method that allows for the production of intricate shapes and designs with high precision and efficiency.
-Injection molding is commonly employed in various industries such as automotive, electronics, medical, and consumer goods.
+Injection molding is a widely used manufacturing process that involves injecting molten material into molds to manufacture complex and precise parts and products.
+This is a highly versatile method that can produce complex shapes and designs with high precision and efficiency.
+Injection molding is commonly used in various industries such as automotive, electronics, medical, and consumer goods.

 B. Importance of Injection Molding in Manufacturing